-As a PM there will be difficult conversations with clients, like budget overruns, deadline misses, launch failures, and contract disagreements.
-What follows are some methods to minimize the negative impact of these chats.
+As a Project Manager, there will be difficult conversations with clients such as budget overruns, deadline misses, launch failures and contract disagreements.
+What follows are some methods to minimize the negative impact of these discussions:

 CivicActions is fiercely open, and we want to be transparent with clients as much as possible.
-While this may have down side in the short term, over the longer term our clients grow to trust us.
-Feel free to share details with the client.
-This helps them understand our inner workings and see behind the curtain.
+While this may have a downside in the short term, over the longer term our clients grow to trust us.
+Feel free to share details with the client as it helps them to understand our inner workings and logic.
 The more they know about how we operate, the better.

 Honesty & accuracy

-Being honest and accurate in any conversations is another important element in gaining a client's trust.
-Being less than honest or inaccurate with a client will eventually be noticed, and trust will decrease.
+Being honest and accurate in any conversations is an important element in gaining a client's trust.
+Being less than honest or inaccurate with a client will eventually be noticed and trust will decrease.